MaviLabArt/BoltCanvas/README.md

 The admin lives at `/admin` and is protected by a simple PIN.

-- Add and edit artworks with multiple photos, prices and shipping presets.
+- Add and edit items with multiple photos, prices and shipping presets.
 - Reorder products with drag & drop.

 ![Add and edit products](images/addandeditproducts.png)